tylertitsworth/5th-age-srd/Classes/Necromancer.md

 #### Adventurer Feat

-On a critical hit, your summoned undead deal 1d6 extra damage (2d6 at 5th level; 3d6 at 8th).
+On a critical hit, your summoned undead deal 1d6 extra damage, 2d6 at champion tier, and 3d6 at epic tier.

 #### Champion Feat